wladimir-computin/FimiX8-SDFG/README.md

  12. Camera runs code to flash each part of the firmware individually.
 This takes a while and the drone is blinking and beeping wildly.
 Depending on the firmware type (Gimbal, FC, FC-Relay) etc. the firmware is first transfered to another component of the drone (like FC-Relay) and the flashed by it.
  13. Camera deletes ``fr_firmware.bin`` file and the ``/fr_update`` directory.
  14. Progress is written into ``fr_update.log`` file, which can be read after the drone restarted.

+## How sd-card flashing works
+ 0. Download firmware JSON file. (automatic, if flashing latest available version)
+ 1. Download needed firmware images from directly FIMIs server or from my github repo. (automatic, if flashing latest available version)
+ 2. Generate the update package with this tool.
+ 3. Place the update package as ``fr_firmware.bin`` and restart the drone.
+As from here the update procedure works the same as from step 9. when updating via App.

 ## Tutorial
 TODO